Nickel Allergy Symptoms No One Warns You About (And Where It’s Hiding)

 Jewelry & Accessories

 Jewelry is one of the most obvious offenders when it comes to nickel exposure.
 If your ears start itching the second you put on earrings, or if your skin turns red, irritated, or even starts peeling after wearing a necklace or ring, nickel is probably to blame.
-And here’s the frustrating part—even jewelry that’s labeled “hypoallergenic” or “stainless steel” can still contain nickel.
-I’ve learned this the hard way.
-You buy something thinking it’s safe, only to end up with an itchy, irritated rash that makes you regret ever putting it on.
+Even jewelry that’s labeled “hypoallergenic” or “stainless steel” can still contain nickel.
+I’ve learned this the hard way after reacting to things that were literally labeled “safe.”

 How to Avoid It: